UAVs-at-Berkeley/drone-2026/README.md

     make px4_sitl gz_x500_mono_cam

     If successful, you should see the **PX4** logo come up, along with a window for the Gazebo simulator and the "drone" sitting on the ground.
 It should say ready for takeoff, as QGroundControl should recognize the connection to PX4.

+10. To view odometry data (e.g. position, velocity), you can run:

+    ros2 topic echo /fmu/out/vehicle_odometry

+11. To run an example script that uses ROS to command the drone to arm and takeoff to 5 meters, you can run:

+    ros2 run px4_ros_com offboard_control

 ### SITL debugging stuff